14 DAY EASTERN MOUNTAIN RANGES

 Day 1 – Medellin to Guatapé (99km / 62mi)

-We get a head start on this kick-ass itinerary and set off from Medellin early in the morning, when there’s still a chill in the air and the city has yet to wake from its slumber.
+We get a head start on this motorcycle tour and set off from Medellin early in the morning when there’s still a chill in the air and the city has yet to wake from its slumber.
 Heading straight east, we aim for Guatapé, a gorgeous colonial town that sits on the shores of a glistening blue reservoir – this is, by far, the most popular weekend getaway destination for paisas, folks who live in the surrounding valleys.

 Before reaching the town center, we swing by the striking El Peñon de Guatape monolith, which we climb for an unforgettable 360-degree view of the surrounding landscape.
 The town itself is an absolute charm, with brightly coloured houses and streets bursting with cool cafés and restaurants.
 Fancy a piping hot empanada and refreshing cerveza michelada for dinner?
 You got it!